-A. How metabolic disorders can lead to diabetes and hypertension.
+A. Define how metabolic disorders can lead to diabetes and hypertension.

-B. How protein defects can lead to genetic diseases, heart failure and potentially to neurological diseases.
+B. Illustrate how protein defects can lead to genetic diseases, heart failure and neurological diseases.

-C. How problems in lipid metabolism can cause disease and the treatments.
+C. Interpret how problems in lipid metabolism cause disease and define the associated treatments.

-D. The concept of progression from the normal to the cancerous state and the mechanisms that contribute to the progression.
+D. Define concepts of progression from normal to cancerous states and the classify the associated progression mechanisms.